fooltowise/NeroNotes/Nero's Notes/A Lesson on Elementary, Worldly Wisdom, Revisited.md

 *For example, someone here earlier this year from Intel talked about problems that occurred with their Pentium chip.
 One of the most difficult things for them to do was to realize they'd been going about it the wrong way and turn course.
 And it's very difficult to do that in a complex structure.
 How do you foster that?*

 Intel and its ilk create a coherent culture where teams solve difficult problems on the cutting edge of science.
-That's radically different from Berkshire Hathaway.
+That's radically different from [[Berkshire Hathaway]].
 Berkshire is a holding company.
 We've decentralized all the power except for natural headquarters- type capital allocation.

 By and large, we've chosen people we admire enormously to have the power beneath us.
 It's easy for us to get along with them on average because we love and admire them.
 And they create the culture for whatever invention and reality recognition is going on in their businesses.
 And included in that reality recognition is the recognition that previous conclusions were incorrect.